McIntosh Loudspeaker Division Part 2

 A new curve on short columns

-This was an overlooked gem.
+This is an overlooked gem.

 1983